| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 An example is the statement: "You're just like your father."
 Kids, for the most part, can brush this off.
 The parent, when

 educated, has sufficient self-control that they can monitor their behavior accordingly.
+The active

 alienator is similar to the naive alienator except they get triggered & lose control of their behavior.